privatenumber/webpack-localize-assets-plugin/README.md

 }
 ```

 An object of functions to generate a JS string to replace the `__()` call with.
-Each of the object's keys defines a `functionName`, and the corresponding function gets called for each localize function call (eg. `__(...)`) for each locale.
+The object key is the localize function name, and its function gets called for each localize function call (eg. `__(...)`) for each locale.
 This allows you to have multiple localization functions, with separate compilation logic for each of them.

-It's an error to use both `functionName` and `localizeCompiler`.
+Note, you cannot use both `functionName` and `localizeCompiler`.
+Simply set the function name as a key in the `localizeCompiler` object instead.

 #### localizerArguments
 An array of strings containing JavaScript expressions.
 The expressions are stringified arguments of the original call.
 So `localizerArguments[0]` will be a JavaScript expression containing the translation key.